joshbaz/UMI-FACULTY-CLIENT/PWA-SETUP.md

-# UMI Faculty Portal - Progressive Web App (PWA) Setup
+# UMI School Portal - Progressive Web App (PWA) Setup

 ## Overview
-The UMI Faculty Portal has been converted to a Progressive Web App (PWA), enabling users to install it on their desktop and mobile devices for a native app-like experience.
+The UMI School Portal has been converted to a Progressive Web App (PWA), enabling users to install it on their desktop and mobile devices for a native app-like experience.

 ## Features
 - **Installable**: Can be installed on desktop and mobile devices